Are you fascinated by Flamingos, riveted by River Otters, or wild for Wart Hogs? Bring your frenzy for fauna to Oakland Zoo and become a Docent.

 Docents play an essential role at Oakland Zoo through their interactions with guests.
 These interactions are one of the primary ways the zoo achieves its mission: to inspire respect for, and stewardship of the natural world while providing a quality visitor experience.
 Docents inspire curiosity and discovery.

 Applications are welcome on an ongoing basis for the training that begins in January each year.
 Interested candidates should download, complete, and submit a

 All volunteers must attend an orientation meeting.
-Orientation meetings have been scheduled for November 9th, November 16th and November 23rd from 10:00am-1:00pm.
+Orientation meetings have been scheduled for October 11th and October 18th and November 22nd from 10:00am-1:00pm.
 It is mandatory that applicants attend one of these orientations.
 We will give an overview of the program, provide a Zoo tour, and briefly interview all candidates.
 Applicants will be contacted within one week of attending orientation regarding the status of their application and acceptance into the training program.
-Training will begin on January 11, 2014.
+Training will begin on January 10, 2015.

 Please send your completed application to us via email to our Docent Program, via fax at 510-729-7324, or you may mail a hardcopy to: Oakland Zoo Volunteer Program, PO Box 5238, Oakland, CA 94605